Our wines are the end product of all the work to grow and harvest the grapes.

 Where to Buy Calamity Hill Wines

-We occasionally place very limited amounts of our wines in stores and Restaurants.
-As of the start of 2017, other than at Calamity Hill itself, we sometimes have some of our wine at the following retail outlets:
+We rarely place very limited amounts of our wines in stores and Restaurants.
+As of the start of 2019, other than at Calamity Hill itself, we sometimes have some of our wine at the following retail outlets:

 Golden Valley Brewery on Third Street in McMinnville